T0ha/ezodf/docs/intro.rst

 ============

-The main intention of the **ezodf** package is to **easy** read, write and modify OpenDocumentFormat files but without the goal to support all possibilities that the OASIS OpenDocument Standard provides.
+The main intention of the **ezodf** package is to **easy** read, write and modify OpenDocument (ODF) files but without the goal to support all possibilities that the OASIS OpenDocument Standard provides.

-To be clear, it is safe to open and rewrite ODF files with unsupported features, thanks to the documented container format (PKZIP format) and the XML technology nothing get lost, even non-standard data in the container file is copied.
+To be clear, it is safe to open and rewrite ODF files which contains unsupported features, thanks to the documented container format (PKZIP format) and the XML technology nothing get lost, even non-standard data in the container file will preserved.

 OpenDocument (ODF)
 ------------------